CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 The full slurm script is called [data_dump.sh](/raw_data/data_dump.sh) can be found in **raw_data/** folder.

 As a precautionary measure, always include your temporary directory in the environment.
-While not all programs require a temporary directory to work, it takes far less time including ours in the environment than it is waiting for an error!
+While not all programs require a temporary directory to work, it takes far less time to include ours in the environment than it would to wait for an error!
 After typing our script, we press CTRL + X to exit, 'y', and then enter to save.

 Now that we have our script saved, we submit it to the compute nodes with the following command: